VSI OpenVMS on KVM

 It is recommended that you use qcow2 or raw.

-qcow2 supports encryption, compression, and snapshots, while raw provides marginally better performance.
+qcow2 supports encryption and compression, while raw provides marginally better performance.

 For the full documentation on the qemu-img convert command, refer to https://docs.openstack.org/image-guide/convert-images.html.